Can you really use an electronic piano keyboard to learn the piano?

 Also has a great collection of digital pianos.

-Roland has a wide range of quality digital pianos to choose from.
+Roland has a wide range of high quality digital pianos to choose from.
 For example:

 Kurzweil has a selection of quality stage pianos with or without inbuilt speakers, as well as digital pianos.

-Casio generally is a budget alternative, but the digital pianos are of decent quality.
+Casio generally is a budget alternative, but the digital pianos are of decent quality, and fine for a beginner pianist.